-I have had several great opportunities to teach at the university level beginning with acting as an undergraduate teaching assistant for an archaeological field school to today and my current position as an Assistant Professor in the Department of Geology and Geography at UNC Pembroke.
+I have had several great opportunities to teach at the university level beginning with acting as an undergraduate teaching assistant for an archaeological field school to today and my current position as an Assistant Professor in the Department of Anthropology and Geography at Coastal Carolina University.
 In addition to undergraduate classroom instruction, I have also taught graduate, online, lab, and field courses.

 I have also had significant experience in informal outreach efforts.
 The role of education continues to change and the efforts placed in informal education today will likely continue to have a growing impact on the classroom of tomorrow.